 I am interested in supervising graduate students in areas pertaining to Islam and secularism; hermeneutics; philosophy and methodology of the human sciences; cultural aspects of Pakistani society.

-My undergraduate teaching generally focuses on issues pertaining to inter-cultural understanding and pluralism, and my signature course is a 4th-year seminar (GS422) entitled Dialogue and Critique in an Age of Terror.
+My undergraduate teaching generally focuses on issues pertaining to inter-cultural understanding and pluralism, and my signature course is a fourth-year seminar (GS422) entitled Dialogue and Critique in an Age of Terror.

 Fall 2017: Introduction to Global Studies (GS101a)